ankane/blind_index/README.md

 ### Argon2

-:warning: *Only available on master, and not production ready*
+:warning: *Not production ready yet*

 Add [argon2](https://github.com/technion/ruby-argon2) to your Gemfile and use: